Tips for Cleaning Your AC System

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s scummy, you can sanitize it by flowing water-down bleach through the tube to clean the line.
+Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s moldy, you can freshen it by flowing thinned bleach through the tube to clean the line.
 Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Northglenn Heating & Air Conditioning, Inc. can make your system more efficient and help it last longer.
-We also provide convenient service agreements, so you won’t forget to plan your regular maintenance!
+Annual air conditioner maintenance from Northglenn Heating & Air Conditioning can make your system more efficient and help it last longer.
+We also offer convenient service agreements, so you won’t forget to book your annual tune-up!